 Face coverings are mandatory for all faculty and students in the classroom.
 Students must follow all active UNLV public health directives while enrolled in this class.
-UNLV public health directives are found at Health Requirements for Returning to Campus, https://www.unlv.edu/coronavirus/health-requirements.
+UNLV public health directives are found online on the On Campus Health Requirements page.
 Students who do not comply with these directives may be asked to leave the classroom.
-Refusal to follow the guidelines may result in further disciplinary action according to the UNLV Student Conduct Code, https://www.unlv.edu/sites/default/files/page_files/27/StudentConduct-Code.pdf, including being administratively withdrawn from the course.
+Refusal to follow the guidelines may result in further disciplinary action according to the UNLV Code of Student Conduct (PDF), including being administratively withdrawn from the course.